asiffer/bio/_pages/02_research.md

 permalink: /research/
 ---

-My researches maily focus on statistical learning.
+My researches mainly focus on statistical learning.
 As cyber-security is a hard context (high throughput data, lack of ground truth), I try to develop unsupervised methods to mine streaming data.

 ### Publications